Vendicated/Vencord/README.md

 All plugins are disabled by default, so your first step should be opening Settings and enabling the plugins you want.

-You can unpatch Vencord using `pnpm unpatch`
+You can unpatch Vencord using `pnpm run unpatch`

 ## Installing on Browser